PBS Dependant Visa UK Guide

 Note that if the primary visa holder has attained settlement through long residence and then naturalised as a British citizen, their partner must switch into the partner of a settled person category, and will not be allowed to extend their leave or apply for ILR as a PBS dependant.

-Can a PBS dependant apply for ILR?
+PBS dependant applying for ILR

 Dependant spouses and partners can apply for UK indefinite leave to remain under certain routes and where they meet the qualifying criteria.